 Thank you for your interest in the records housed at the Delaware Public Archives.
 Please read the following information before placing your request, as it will provide information to help you form your inquiries for better results.
-If you already have exact references and merely need to request a price quote, please mail or submit the Record Request Form listed below.
-Exact references must include the appropriate citation needed to access a record; including: type of record, county, name of individual, date of record, volume, page number, etc.
+If you already have exact references and merely need to request a price quote, please make the request through our Contact Form.
+Exact references must include the appropriate citation needed to access a record; including: type of record, county, name of individual, date of record, volume, page number, etc. We ask that you limit your requests to five specific references at one time.

 Reader Printer Copies - $.50

-Reader Printer Scanner - $2.50 per CD (scanning from microfilm) or you can bring in your own flash drive
+Reader Printer Scanner - $2.50 per CD (scanning from microfilm), $10 per 16 GB flash drive, or you can bring in your own flash drive

 Manuscript/Book Copies - $.50